-The NHDOT aims to continue to expand our road safety audit (RSA) program by encouraging communities, via the regional planning commissions (RPC) and municipal planning organizations (MPO), to apply for RSAs.
+The NHDOT aims to continue to expand our RSA program by encouraging communities, via the RPCs and MPOs, to apply for RSAs.
 The RSA candidates are screened according to crash history, and the program has delivered worthwhile projects.
 The NHDOT also continues to deliver systemic projects with a recent emphasis on installing rumble strips, improving deficient guardrail elements, installing MUTCD-compliant curve warning signs, and enhancing signalized intersections with retroreflective backplates.
 A planned initiative will continue system signal improvements by installing flashing yellow arrows to control permissive left turns currently operating under a green ball signal indication.
-Both the flashing yellow arrows and retroreflective backplates initiatives are planned to be expanded to municipal roadways as well.
+Both the flashing yellow arrows and retroreflective backplates initiatives are planned to be expanded to municipal roadways as well to improve our inclusion of local roads in our HSIP.